To help you make an informed choice, we’re reviewing the Thermapen One digital instant-read thermometer, checking it for speed, accuracy, and value.

 Thermoworks claim an accuracy of ±0.5 °F, an improvement from the already excellent ±0.7 °F of their previous models, and class leading for instant read thermometers.

 It’s hard to test this kind of accuracy without proper lab equipment costing many thousands of pounds, but an ice bath and boiling water test is good enough for our needs.
-We basically hope to see temps within 1 °F for our needs, so let’s see how it fares.
+I basically hope to see temps within 1 °F, so let’s see how it fares.

 Ice Bath Test